History

 Architecture

-At the end of the Middle Ages, the cathedral took the form of an orientated, three-aisle basilica-shaped building, on the eastern side also having a three-aisle, but hall chancel with an ambulatory, and on the west side a facade with a pair of massive twin defensive towers.
-The total length of the church reached 91.6 meters, width 30.9 meters, and the original height of the tower was 66 meters.
-The building was completed by a four-sided chapel on the south side of the presbytery.
-The cathedral was originally surrounded by a cemetery and houses of members of the cathedral chapter as well as a stone wall with which the southern tower was connected by a wooden bridge.
+At the end of the Middle Ages, the cathedral had the form of an orientated basilica building with central nave and two aisles, on the eastern side also having aisled, but hall chancel with an ambulatory, and on the west side a facade with a pair of massive twin defensive towers.
+The building was complemented by a four-sided chapel on the southern side of the chancel.
+The cathedral was originally surrounded by a cemetery and houses of members of the cathedral chapter, as well as a stone wall with which the southern tower was connected by a wooden bridge.

-The nave was composed of three aisles stretched along the length of eight bays with rectangular bays in the central nave, with longer sides perpendicular to the axis of the church and with bays on a square plan in the aisles.
-Narrow side chapels were inserted into the spaces between the buttresses from the north and south, between which, at the height of the fifth bays from the west, they were placed the entrance for the citizens in the open vestibules.
-The main, ceremonial entrance to the cathedral was located on the west side.
-Before the erection of the western massif, there was a porch on the axis of the facade, then a pointed, stepped portal was pierced in the space between the towers.
+The nave was composed of central part and two aisles stretched over the length of eight bays, with rectangular bays in the central nave located with longer sides perpendicular to the axis of the church and with square bays in the aisles.
+Narrow side chapels were inserted into the spaces between the buttresses from the north and south, between which, at the height of the fifth bays from the west, there were entrances for the congregation in opened vestibules.
+The main, ceremonial entrance to the cathedral was located on the western side.
+Before the construction of the western massif, it opened onto a vestibule and a gallery in the western part of the nave.
+Additional portals with opened porches between the buttresses also existed from the north and south, in front of the side aisles.
+In the 15th century, a pointed, stepped portal was made in the space between the towers, from where the passage led to the inter-tower porch.

 Current state

-Today, the cathedral is one of the architectural symbols of Tartu and one of the greatest and at the same time the most monumental building of sacred brick gothic architecture in the area of Livonia.
+Today, the cathedral is one of the architectural symbols of Tartu and one of the greatest and at the same time the most monumental building of sacral brick Gothic architecture in the area of Livonia (except the medieval cathedral in Riga).
 In the eastern part of the former cathedral, which is the former chancel, is now the Historical Museum of the University of Tartu.
 It stores historical memorabilia related to the university, scientific instruments and a valuable book collection.
 The remaining part of the cathedral was secured in the form of a ruin, which is open to visitors from Monday to Sunday from 11.00-17.00.

 bibliography: